aarongarciah/css-beginners-training/04-inheritance/README.md

 ## Inherited properties

 - `font-size`, `color`, `text-align`, etc.
-- Whe no value specified, the element gets the computed value of its parent.
+- When no value is specified, the element gets the computed value of its parent.
 - Only the root element (`html` or `:root`) gets the initial value for a given property.

 ## Non-inherited properties